openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-A *variable declaration* introduces a new named variable that can be assigned an initial value:
+A *variable declaration* introduces a new named storage location that will be assigned with an initial value as part of declartion or via some initialization before the first usage:

 .. code-block:: abnf